jkmcpherson/jkmcpherson.github.io/README.md

 ---
 [DeepMind](https://github.com/deepmind) is an excellent gold-standard for the capability of deep-learning in the biological sciences, [AlphaFold](https://github.com/deepmind/alphafold) and the other [amazing discoveries](https://github.com/deepmind/deepmind-research) at DeepMind.
 The [AlphaFold Colab](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb) is also freely available as a simplified implementation.
 It's also worth noting their [Sonnet](https://github.com/deepmind/sonnet) library built on TensorFlow2.

-I think [AWS SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html) is best for its freedom of scalability; requires knowledge of [AWS Data Science](https://github.com/data-science-on-aws/data-science-on-aws), the review of [Sagemaker Workshop](https://github.com/awslabs/amazon-sagemaker-workshop) and [SageMaker Examples](https://github.com/aws/amazon-sagemaker-examples)
+I think [AWS SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html) is best for its freedom of scalability; requires knowledge of [AWS Data Science](https://github.com/data-science-on-aws/data-science-on-aws), and a review of the [Sagemaker Workshop](https://github.com/awslabs/amazon-sagemaker-workshop) and [Examples](https://github.com/aws/amazon-sagemaker-examples)

 Further reading can be found at [Keras](https://github.com/keras-team/keras),